knative/serving-operator/README.md

 The optional `spec.config` field can be used to set the corresponding entries in the Knative Serving ConfigMaps.
-Conditions for a successful install and available deployments will be updated in the `status` field, along with a list of the resources the operator installs and their version when its `Ready` condition becomes "True".
+Conditions for a successful install and available deployments will be updated in the `status` field, as well as which version of Knative Serving the operator installed.

 The following are all equivalent, but the latter may suffer from name conflicts.